CollinHerber/cnst-wiki-content/Religion.md

 <details>
   <summary>Follower</summary>
+  Increases your health regeneration by <2> while out of combat.
 Pray to Mara to cure all diseases affecting you or allies within <code>40</code> feet.
   </details>

 <details>